autophagy/pycon-2025-otel-workshop/README.md

 The first thing we'll need to do is put the setup in place to support instrumenting with OpenTelemetry.

-In an editor, open up `backend/iss-distance-service/app.py`.
+Ensure that you have all the containers running from the previous sections (both the `Telemetry Platform` and `Application Services`.
+You'll want to keep these running throughout the workshop.
+Then, in an editor, open up `backend/iss-distance-service/app.py`.

 Instrumenting a service starts with creating an OTel `Resource`.
 A `Resource` is a representation of the entity producing telemetry, i.e. a representation of the service which produces the metrics, traces and/or logs, which in this case is the `iss-distance-service`.